 That evil has a long history behind it.
 Indeed, Stranger Things is only the latest in a collection of novels, epic poems, and other works stretching back centuries that reference the terrifying name.

 Beginning in the Middle Ages, the Demogorgon was characterized as a powerful, primordial demon.
 In Paradise Lost, John Milton’s 1667 epic poem about the fall of man, Demogorgon is “the dreaded name,“ and in Milton’s earlier Prolusion 1, Demogorgon is explained as the ancestor of all the gods in ancient mythology.
 In Christopher Marlowe’s Doctor Faustus, written circa 1590, the title character invokes the name of Demogorgon while calling upon the demon Mephistopheles.
 Edmund Spenser, in his allegorical poem The Faerie Queene, describes Demogorgon as one of the rulers of hell, residing “Downe in the bottome of the deepe Abysse … Farre from the view of the Gods and heauens blis,“ while in Moby-Dick, Starbuck refers to the white whale as “demigorgon“ to the Pequod’s heathen crew.
 Fast forward more than 100 years, and Hunter S. Thompson is name-checking the Demogorgon in The Rum Diary.

-But the Demogorgon's starring role came in Percy Bysshe Shelley's Prometheus Unbound, published in 1820, in which it overthrows Jupiter, king of the Gods, and frees the title character from 3000 years of torture.
+But the Demogorgon’s starring role came in 1820, in Percy Bysshe Shelley’s Prometheus Unbound, in which it overthrows Jupiter, king of the gods, and frees the title character from 3000 years of torture.
 The Romantic poet imagined the Demogorgon not as a creature, but as a dark, shapeless god residing in a cave deep in the underworld.

 I see a mighty darkness